Twins vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson enters this game looking to extend his three-game hit streak.
-During his last five outings he is batting .286 with a double, five home runs, three walks and nine RBI.
+- Olson has picked up at least one hit in four games in a row.
+In his last five games he is batting .286 with a double, four home runs, three walks and eight RBI.

 Olson Recent Games